8 Strategies That Will Help You Recruit Strong Salespeople

 Related: Ace Your Reference Checks With These Sample Questions

-6. Look for a follow-up
+5. Look for a follow-up

 A great way to determine if a candidate is right for the position is if they send you a letter of thanks or follow up after the interview with questions or comments.
 Thank you notes are easy to do, but most applicants who get interviews don’t do them.
 While it may not be traditional today, waiting a day or two to see if the candidate follows up with you at all can be a great recruiting strategy.

-7. Keep in contact and send an offer
+6. Keep in contact and send an offer

-The interview process can take weeks or more, and chances are, the top candidates are talking to other companies and going on interviews while you’re making up your mind on who you’re going to select.
+The interview process can take weeks or more, and chances are, the top candidates are talking to other companies and going on interviews while you’re making up your mind on who you will select.
 An important aspect of the process is to keep the lines of communication open.
 Let those stellar candidates know how interested you are in them.
 If you wait until your interview process is over before making an offer to an outstanding salesperson, you might miss out because someone else has already hired them.
 Keeping your top picks in the loop will help prevent them from accepting offers elsewhere.

 When it comes time to offer them the position, be prepared to negotiate.
 The best salespeople know how to negotiate.
 They’re the ones who won’t settle for your initial offer but will work to get the best salary possible.
 If that amazing candidate rejects your first offer, they’re probably worth negotiating with.